 - stroke (when it occurs in arteries within the brain),

 - peripheral vascular disease (occurring in the arteries of the legs), or

 In atrial fibrillation (AFib, AF), small clots may form along the walls of the atrium or the upper chambers of the heart.
 Should one of these clots break off, it may embolize, or travel in the bloodstream to the brain, blocking an artery and causing a stroke.
 Other arteries also may be involved when blood clots caused by the presence of AFib lodge and stop blood flow (embolize), including those that supply blood to the bowel.
 This can cause bowel ischemia and tissue death (potential necrosis) of the intestine.
-Clots also can affect blood supply to fingers and toes.
+Clots also can affect blood supply to the extremities (arms, fingers and toes).

 Blood should clot anytime it becomes stagnant.
 This also means that clots will form when blood leaks out of blood vessels.